learnwithparam/website/content/blog/refactoring-the-book-search-app-and-separate-components/index.md

 Lets move on to the code,

-In out books search application, we can create these components
+In our books search application, we can create these components

 - BookSearchForm
 - Loader